The FDA History Office

 In 1984 the agency's history function--by this time housed in the Office of Legislative Affairs--was reinstituted formally as the FDA History Office and placed in the Office of Regulatory Affairs.
 The latter, an organizational descendant of the early chemists and inspectors in the Bureau of Chemistry, and a part of FDA especially rich with career employees, was a likely component of the agency to foster the growth of the history program.
 The History Office remained agency-wide in scope.
 Also, it assumed additional responsibilities; the oral history project was folded into this office, and the extant effort to collect and preserve historically significant papers and objects also became a major office responsibility (see Functions below).

 The full-time professional staff was increased to fulfill the office's expanded mission.
 Suzanne White Junod (Ph.
-D., Emory University, 1994) was hired in 1984 as an intern and given a permanent position the following year.
+D., Emory University, 1994) became Historian in 1985.
 She specializes in the history of food regulation.
 John Swann (Ph.
 D., University of Wisconsin, 1985) was hired in 1989.
 His specialty is the history of drug regulation.

 The mission of the FDA History Office is to increase knowledge of the history, mission, and activities of the FDA and its predecessor, the Bureau of Chemistry of the U. S. Department of Agriculture.
 The office provides perspective on current policy objectives and increases public understanding of FDA's purpose and function.
 In general, office activities concern research, documentation, consultation, and information.